svdo/ReRxSwift/README.md

 - **SimpleTextField**: Most basic use case of ReRxSwift, containing a text field that has its value bound, and an action.
 - **SteppingUp**: Use case with multiple bound values and actions, also showing how to transform values when binding them.
+- **TableAndCollection**: Shows how to use ReRxSwift in combination with RxSwift, RxCocoa and RxDataSources to have very simple table/collection views that automatically animate their updates.

 ## FAQ